-Hex MethodThe dot sequences are segmented into binary numbers and then converted to hex numbers.

-A graphic using gray-scaling, several slanted lines, or several vertical lines typically translates more efficiently with hex representation.

-Run Length Encoding Method

-The dot sequences are segmented into black and white strings within a row.
-The total count of each white string is converted to a lower-case letter, corresponding to numeric value.
+- Hex MethodThe dot sequences are segmented into binary numbers and then converted to hex numbers.
+A graphic using gray-scaling, several slanted lines, or several vertical lines typically translates more efficiently with hex representation.Run LengthThe dot sequences are segmented into black and white strings within - Run Length Encoding Method The dot sequences are segmented into black and white strings within a row.
+The total count of each white string is converted to a lowercase letter, corresponding to numeric value.
 The total count of each black string is converted to an uppercase letter, corresponding to numeric value.
 This method can reduce imaging time for graphics that contain repetitive rows of dots.
 A graphic with horizontal lines or very few white-to-black borders typically translates more efficiently with run length encoding.